Adnan Menderes: Plane crash survival

 On 17 February 1959, the Turkish Airlines aircraft Vickers Viscount Type 793, registration TC-SEV, carrying Adnan Menderes and a party of government officials on a flight from Istanbul to London Gatwick Airport crashed a few miles short of the runway, near Rusper, Sussex, in heavy fog and caught fire.
 Nine of the sixteen passengers and five of the eight crew lost their lives.
-Menderes, sitting in the back part of the plane, survived the accident almost uninjured and was hospitalized at the London Clinic 90 minutes after receiving first aid from Margaret Bailey, a local resident who rushed to the crash site.
+Menderes, sitting in the rear of the plane, survived the accident almost uninjured and was hospitalized at the London Clinic for 90 minutes after receiving first aid from Margaret Bailey, a local resident who rushed to the crash site.

 He was on his way to sign the London Agreements on the Cyprus issue with British Prime Minister Harold Macmillan and Greek Prime Minister Constantine Karamanlis, which gave the three sides the right to intervene in Cyprus in case peace is broken by any of the parties.

 Menderes signed the London Agreement on 19 February 1959 in the hospital.
 He returned home on 26 February 1959 and was welcomed by even his arch-rival İsmet İnönü and a large crowd.